adamskii12/CSVdataCleaner/README.md

-# CSVdataCleaner
+This program takes CSV data and removes rows with one or more 'NULL' cells and returns the updated data.
-A function that cleans up data from a String containing the data in CSV format  Topics Resources
+It does this using the removeNullRows() function which takes a String containing data in CSV format, removes the rows with 'NULL' cell(s), and returns the updated data in a String formatted in CSV (the same format as the argument).